 What is the BioMedTech Horizons Program?

-Delivered by MTPConnect, the Australian Government’s $45 million BioMedTech Horizons program is an initiative to support innovative collaborative health technologies, drive discoveries towards proof-of-concept and commercialisation that address key health challenges as well as maximise entrepreneurship and idea potential.
+The BioMedTech Horizons program is a Medical Research Future Fund (MRFF) initiative to support innovative collaborative health technologies, drive discoveries towards proof-of-concept and commercialisation that address key health challenges as well as maximise entrepreneurship and idea potential.

-The funding for the BioMedTech Horizons Program is drawn from the Fund and MTP-IIGC LTD, trading as MTPConnect, is delivering the program.
-The BMTH program is intended to address gaps in early biomedical and medical technology product development and increase the number of viable, new health technologies reaching proof-of-concept stages or beyond and that become attractive for private capital investment and commercialisation by:
+The BioMedTech Horizons program is intended to address gaps in early biomedical and medical technology product development and increase the number of viable, new health technologies reaching proof-of-concept stages or beyond and that become attractive for private capital investment and commercialisation by:

-- Expediting, through a competitive selection process, the identification of, investment in, and delivery of promising disruptive biomedical and medical technology innovation initiatives, for the benefit of the health and wellbeing of Australians; and
+- Expediting, through a competitive selection process, the identification of, investment in, and delivery of promising disruptive biomedical and medical technology innovation initiatives, for the benefit of the health and wellbeing of Australians.

 - Supporting industry access to expertise and infrastructure that will assist in accelerating rapid pre-clinical work and evaluation.